VS-2021/make_combined_gwas_pca_plot_MH/README.md

 However this is pretty unhelpful as I don't know how strandedness matters to us.
 Our data are unphased, so strandedness shouldn't matter....
 And even if it did, I'm only trying to merge two datasets into one.

 Of course, I could have made a mistake or there could be a more complicated way of achieving the goal of combining two datasets (that might involve moving data back to VCF files).
-However, we already have VCF files
+However, we already have VCF files so we are right back at square one.